 "Yes, Master," she murmured, not looking up.

 Harry swore he could see the woman shudder slightly as she knelt there.
-"The prophecy was destroyed by Potter.
+"The prophesy was destroyed by Potter.
 I take full responsibility."

 Harry watched, unable to tear his eyes away from the woman as she screamed in agony.
 For a moment she was replaced by an equally young looking woman with flaming red hair, her fingernails scraping at the floor as her back arched uncontrollably... and it was gone, Bellatrix lying on her side with her eyes shut tight in pain, whimpering slightly as the aftershock of the spell hung over her.
 Harry could only shudder as he watched, knowing exactly what she was just put through.

 "I'll be sure to give Lucius the same when I next see him, but this will do for now."

 Voldemort stepped over her body and moved forwards, causing Harry to begin to draw back behind his cover once more.

 "Now, now, let's have none of that, shall we?" said Voldemort with a smile, flicking his wand at the boy.
 Harry was caught by an unseen hand and tossed unceremoniously onto the wet floor in the middle of the atrium where he rolled a few times before getting back to his feet, wand ready.
 From second or third in command to leader... this day was really not going his way.
 Who's stupid idea was this whole thing, anyway?

 "There we are, much better don't you think?"

 "Not really," Harry answered, eyes darting around.
 Bellatrix was slowly pushing herself into a sitting position and he himself had nothing to hide behind any longer.
 If he'd felt outclassed by Bellatrix, was there even a word to describe this gap?
 Finally his eyes returned to the man before him and he froze.
 "Wha-?
 But you-"